 Taking the Bus from Zuoying HSR Station

-The cheapest way to get to Foguangshan from Kaohsiung is by hopping on a bus at Zuoying HSR Station.
-From there, take the E02 Harvard Express bus (also called E02 Hafo Express), which travels directly to Fo Guang Shan.
+The cheapest way to get to Fo Guang Shan from Kaohsiung is by hopping on a bus at Zuoying HSR Station.
+From there, take the E02 Harvard Express bus (also called E02 Hafo Express), which travels directly to the temple.

-The bus departs roughly every 1.5-2 between 8 am and 5.50 pm from Platform 3, just outside the HSR station.
-The ride takes about 40 minutes and costs TWD 70 per way.
-Have your Easy Card ready to streamline things.
+The bus departs roughly every 40 minutes between 8 am and 5.50 pm from Platform 3, just outside the HSR station.
+The ride takes about 45 minutes and costs TWD 82 per way.
+Although cash is accepted on Taiwan buses, your travels will be a lot easier if you get an Easy Card (Taiwan’s top-up transport card).
+That way, you can just tap and go on public transport.

 Need help figuring out how to get to Kaohsiung?
 Read my guide on getting from Taipei to Kaohsiung.